| Date | 24 June 2026 |

 Leighton Hawkes, Principal, McCabes Lawyers

-2.30 Students with a Disability Affecting Behaviour: Navigating, Rights, Obligations, Suspensions and Expulsions
+1.25 Students with a Disability Affecting Behaviour: Navigating, Rights, Obligations, Reasonable Adjustments and Medication Management

 - Outlining key laws applying to disciplining students with a disability: